 The team selected for the project, Freeway Lighting Partners, also will operate and maintain newly installed and existing lights on the freeways for 15 years.
-Freeway Lighting Partners is a consortium of Star America Fund, Aldridge Electric, Parsons Brinckerhoff and Engie Services.
+Freeway Lighting Partners is a consortium of Star America Fund, Aldridge Electric, Parsons Brinckerhoff (now called WSP) and Engie Services.
 The pay-for-performance contract requires the developer to ensure that 90 percent of the new lights work after a year of installation to receive the maximum payments; 98 percent must be operating after two years.

 Funding shortages, copper theft and other problems have caused a 30 percent drop in the number of functioning lights on these freeways, reported MDOT.
 Using a P3 to conduct the project will save taxpayers money and permit MDOT to devote its maintenance resources on other projects, said MDOT.
 “In addition, improving freeway lighting enhances motorist visibility and traffic safety.
 Conversion to LED lights, economies of scale that lower equipment costs, and transferring risk while creating incentives to a private partner, ensure effective operation and maintenance.